UK border delays. (Daniel Leal-Olivas/AFP/Getty Images)

 Travelers seeking to head in or out of the UK face so many uncertainties that it's almost impossible to plan effectively to avoid them.

-Disrupted vacations might seem trifling weighed against the huge trade deals at stake in the Brexit negotiations, but tourism across both sides of the UK border is worth billions of dollars and annual summer getaways are vital to the well-being of millions of key workers.
+Disrupted vacations might seem trifling weighed against the huge trade deals at stake in the Brexit negotiations, but tourism across both sides of the UK border is worth billions of dollars and annual getaways are vital to the well-being of millions of key workers.

 "Preparing for no deal is now an operational priority for the UK government.
 So we have to entertain that nightmare," says Tom Jenkins, chief executive of ETOA, the European Tourism Association.